hyosung11/Launch-School/journal.md

 20:19 Kids in bed.
 I finished my chapter of *Learn Like a Pro*.

 20:56 End study for today.
 Ready to resume at JS100 - JavaScript Basics > Conditionals > 4.
 Check the Weather, Part 1.

+## 20210730 금요일

+06:06 Study session with Alex

+08:29 Finished Kettlebell Simple & Sinister a little more quickly than yesterday.
+It feels good to get the kinks moving in my body.
+Time for breakfast.

+08:57 After breakfast.
+I didn't get reading time, so I'll read *Mastery* a little later.
+I will put it on my work list.
+I'm not sure I love the word task.

+09:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Anki cards from JS100 - JavaScript Basics > Loops
+   * [x] 2.
+Anki cards from Lesson 1 Quiz 1 questions
+   * [x] 3.
+Read *Learn Like a Pro* chapter

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex > Easy 3 > 9.
+Clean up the words
+   * [ ] 2.
+Anki cards from JS100 - JavaScript Basics > Conditionals
+   * [ ] 3.
+Anki cards from JS100 - JavaScript Basics > Functions 1
+   * [ ] 4.
+Read *Mastery* final chapter
+   * [ ] 5.
+Read *Learn Like a Pro* chapter
+   * [ ] 6.
+Read *The Pragmatic Programmer* chapter

+3. Are there any blockers or impediments preventing you from doing your work?
+   * None

+09:45 Got sucked into reviewing and editing the Anki cards I had already made.
+I did this for 30 minutes.
+Now take a short break and go to conditionals.